etases/EduBlock.Report/Requirement.md

   * Third party has the key.
 * **Post Conditions:** System show student's academic profile and records for third party's member.
 * **Flow of Events:**
-  * Third party go to EduBlock.
+  * Third party goes to EduBlock.
   * Third party enter the key.
   * System shows student's academic profile and records for third party's member.
 * **Alternate Flow:**